 Mr. Ha, my companion today.

-There is also a slide here for people to slide down from the top, but unfortunately when I went it was out of service.
+There is also a slide here that allows visitors to glide down from the top of the park, adding a fun touch to the experience.
+Unfortunately, when I visited, it was out of service.

 Slide with cherry blossoms on both sides.